dominion-dev/dominion-ecs-java/README.md

 ## Quick Start

-In your local environment you must have already installed a JDK 17 (or newer) and Maven.
+In your local environment you must have already installed a Java 17 (or newer) and Maven.

 Add the following dependency declaration in your project pom.xml: